 It is almost certainly a mistake for me to write anything further about NTP, but its characteristics place it on this page.

 The NTP timescale is kept and exchanged via an unsigned 64-bit fixed point integer where the upper 32 bits represent integer seconds and the lower 32 bits represent fractions of seconds to a resolution of around 200 picoseconds.
 The origin of the current NTP era is 1900-01-01T00:00:00 UT, and the NTP counter will wrap around in the year 2036.
-Given that UTC with leap seconds originated in 1972, and that atomic time did not exist before 1955, it is not clear that any meaning dare be attributed to the fractional bits of the NTP clock during most of the first half of the present NTP era.
+Given that UTC with leap seconds originated in 1972, and that atomic time did not exist before 1955, it is not clear that any meaning dare be attributed to the fractional bits of the NTP chronometer during most of the first half of the present NTP era.

 The properties that are suitable for LCT remain an open question.
 Some kind of solar time has been the basis for most calendrical schemes since the dawn of history.
 Any form of solar time is guaranteed to be non-uniform, and hiding that non-uniformity has been a goal for centuries.
 The non-uniformity is too subtle for humans to notice, but the number of human-created systems which can detect that non-uniformity continues to increase.